jenkinsci/electricflow-plugin/README.md

 # Overview

-CloudBees CD is an enterprise-grade DevOps Release Automation platform that simplifies provisioning, build and release of multi-tiered applications.
-Our model-driven approach to managing environments and applications allows teams to collaborate on and coordinate multiple pipelines and releases across hybrid infrastructure in an efficient, predictable and auditable way.
+CloudBees CD is an enterprise-grade DevOps Release Automation platform that simplifies the provisioning, building, and releasing of multi-tiered applications.
+Our model-driven approach to managing environments and applications allows teams to collaborate on and coordinate multiple pipelines and releases across hybrid infrastructure in an efficient, predictable, and auditable way.

 # Features